nuuuwan/news_lk3_data/README.md

 “If we can, send a special envoy from the President to Russia, and discuss with the Defence Secretary at least to bring back the injured in Russian hospitals,” Jayasekera who was one of the first legislators to bring attention to the growing recruitment of Sri Lankan ex-soldiers for Russia’s war.

+“There are many injured Sri Lankans in Russia.
+Some have lost their fingers, in others legs have been cut (kakul kaperla).

 “Then we can secondly bring back the people in the camps.
 There is a diplomatic intervention that is needed.
 We need some plan to bring back the 600 or so people who are there.”

-One Sri Lanka ex-soldier estimated that 200 to 300 Sri Lankans may be treated in Russian hospitals at the moment and about 200 may have died.
-Up to 800 or more Sri Lankans – mainly ex-soldiers – may have left the country to fight for Russia, he said.

 ...